-Adult Day Health Care Pediatric Medical Day Care Most Applicable Statute/Regulation/Standard/Directive/Policy not exhaustive SC Reg 61-75 SC Code Ann.§§ 63-13-10 SC Reg 114-500 All HCB Settings 42 CFR 441.301(c)(4)(i):The setting is integrated in and supports full access of individuals receiving Medicaid HCBS to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Medicaid HCBS. recreational, and other activities.
-These activities take Compliant: Licensed the same as any other child care facility in the state.
-See SC Code Ann.§§ 63-13-10.
+Adult Day Health Care

+Most Applicable Statute/Regulation/Standard/Directive/Policy \\not exhaustive

+SC Reg 61-75

+42 CFR 441.301(c)(4)(i):The setting is integrated in and supports full access of individuals receiving Medicaid HCBS to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Medicaid HCBS.

+Compliant: A person choosing to receive services in an Adult Day Health Care is choosing to participate in activities and therapies designed to activate, motivate and/or retain participants to enable them to sustain or regain functional independence.
+Each facility has to make available social, group, individual, educational, recreational, and other activities.
+These activities take place in the facility, normally, but there must be opportunities for excursions or outing to points of interest of participants, assistance with community and personal referral activities, and planned indoor and outdoor recreation.
+S.C.
+Code.
+Regs.
+61-75 (D).
 42 CFR 441.301(c)(4)(ii): The setting is selected by the individual from among setting options including non-disability specific settings and an option for a private unit in a residential setting.
 The setting options are identified and documented in the person-centered service plan and are based on the individual's needs, preferences, and, for residential settings, resources available for room and board.

-Silent Silent 42 CFR 441.301(c)(4)(iii): Ensures an individual's rights of privacy, dignity and respect, and freedom from coercion and restraint.
+42 CFR 441.301(c)(4)(iii): Ensures an individual's rights of privacy, dignity and respect, and freedom from coercion and restraint.

 Compliant: A statement of Rights of Adult Day Care Participants must be posted in each facility.
 The rights, including but not limited , to privacy, dignity, respect, and the freedom from coercion and restrain can be found in S.C.
 Code Regs.
 61-75(N).
-Compliant : Each facility must have a statement on behavior management that includes the prohibition of emotional and physical abuse, and of chemical or physical restraint (SC Code Regs 114-506 (B)).
-Additionally, the facility must maintain the confidentiality of the attending children's records (SC Code Regs 114-503(I)).

 42 CFR 441.301(c)(4)(iv): Optimizes, but does not regiment, individual initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact.

-Silent Partially Compliant : Each facility must develop a daily planned program of activites for the children attending the center that are age appropriate and designed to promote developmental growth, including opportunities for alone time in quiet areas (SC Code Regs 114- 506 (A)) 42 CFR 441.301(c)(4)(v): Facilitates individual choice regarding services and supports, and who provides them.
-Silent Silent
+42 CFR 441.301(c)(4)(v): Facilitates individual choice regarding services and supports, and who provides them.